Internal AI Search for Policies and Runbooks

 Policy documents and runbooks are often hard to search quickly, which leads teams to rely on memory or fragmented document links during operational work.
 This usually appears after several internal AI experiments are already live, which means policy and provider decisions are scattered across tools, SDKs, and team-owned workflows.

-Posturio Navigator turns approved policies and runbooks into a governed internal AI search surface with citations and model controls.
+Posturio Navigator turns approved policies and runbooks into a governed internal AI search workspace with citations and model controls.
 The goal is to centralize control without slowing down engineers or blocking useful AI adoption.

 Posturio uses Navigator as the control point between internal tools and approved models so policy decisions do not depend on every application shipping identical guardrails.